Farewell to Poplar Drive

 We’re excited to share that much of the wood from the Eastern Cottonwoods of Poplar Drive will find a new purpose!
 After Treeworks of Vermont removes and chips the tops of the trees, Vermont Tree Goods will harvest the large trunks and trailer them to their lumberyard in Bristol, Vermont.
 Tree Goods handcrafts natural-edged wood furniture.
 This winter, they will saw the logs into thick, wide boards (slabs) and round cross-sections of the trunks (cookies), then make tables from this wood.
 Several of these tables will be used here at the Farm, as a way to honor and remember these trees and the natural cycle of life that we are all a part of.
 If you’d like your own table made from this wood, please contact Vermont Tree Goods.
 A local Shelburne artisan will also be turning a few chunks into bowls.

 We’ve been moved by the outpouring of love for these old trees, and the memories they hold for you.
-For many, Shelburne Farms is a kind of home, a native landscape, and we are honored to hold it in trust for all of you who enjoy its fields, forests, pastures, and programs.
+For many, Shelburne Farms is a kind of home, a native landscape that people return to regularly year after year as their families grow.
+We love being a place where you can, in fact, watch a tree grow up and experience its life cycle.
+It’s a unique role that protected farm and forests like ours can play in people’s lives.
+We are honored to hold this place in trust for all of you who enjoy its fields, forests, pastures, and programs.

 The work on Poplar Drive is scheduled to begin later in November.